lopezdsr/sql-query/sqlref/sql_reference.template.md

 Each `expression` in the list of expressions represents a row of the result set that is defined.

-In case of a single-column result set, each expression represents the value of this column in a row.
+In a single-column result set, each expression represents the value of this column in a row.

-In case of a multi-column result set, each expression represents a list of *n* expressions enclosed by parentheses, where *n* is the number of columns in the result set.
+In a multi-column result set, each expression represents a list of *n* expressions that are enclosed by parentheses, where *n* is the number of columns in the result set.

 To join a *values clause* with other types of result sets, specify an `identifier` that acts as an **alias** for the values clause.